 Note: At Harvard, advanced programs of study involving religion may be arranged under many auspices.
 The PhD under this committee, in "The Study of Religion," is one among various possibilities.
-Some candidates will find that they can best pursue their interests by becoming a candidate for the PhD in such departments as Anthropology, Classics, History, East Asian or Near Eastern Languages and Civilizations, Philosophy, or Sanskrit and Indian Studies.
+Some candidates will find that they can best pursue their interests by becoming a candidate for the PhD in such departments as Anthropology, Classics, History, East Asian or Near Eastern Languages and Civilizations, Philosophy, or South Asian Studies.
 The ThD program of Harvard Divinity School, also administered by the Committee on the Study of Religion, offers specialized theological study of the Christian, Jewish, and western humanistic traditions.
 Some candidates may find the program for the MTS, MDiv, or ThM degree in the Divinity School more suitable for focusing their interests and strengthening their preparation for doctoral studies.
 The Committee reserves the right to advise the applicant to seek training in one of these alternative programs if, in its judgment, such a course would be in the applicant's interest.

 We encourage require online submission of the application.
 See the GSAS Admissions website.

 The PhD Degree in the Study of Religion

 This degree involves both general and specialized work in the study of religion.
 Students will be expected to identify a specific field of study, with the understanding that their work within this field will be done within the broader context of the interdisciplinary study of religion.

 Fields of Study.
 The following fields represent the areas in which students currently may concentrate in this program.
 While students may take courses in any of these fields during their course of study — and there is considerable overlap in the content considered by these areas — the student's primary field will constitute their principal intellectual and professional orientation within the Study of Religion.